USMNT: CONCACAF Olympic qualifying, roster, how to watch, schedule

 “We know that qualifying will be a challenge, but it’s a challenge that we’re ready for.
 We’ll need all 20 players on this roster to contribute for us to achieve our ultimate goal of qualifying for the Olympics,” Kreis said.
 “We’ve had a productive training camp in Guadalajara and our players are hungry for the opportunity to compete.
 After starting this journey nearly two years ago, we’re excited to get started with the tournament.”

-Ulysses Llanez, Sebastian Soto and Djordje Mihailovic are some of the higher profile players included in the squad.
-11 of the 20-man roster have played for the full national team.
+Sebastian Soto and Djordje Mihailovic are some of the higher profile players included in the squad.

 For this tournament, the USMNT have been drawn in Group A alongside Mexico, Costa Rica and the Dominican Republic.
 Group B includes Canada, El Salvador, Haiti and Honduras.